juliuszTrochimczuk/ConsoleTextRPG/README.md

 ### Welcome traveler...

 In magic land of Rivia.
 Here is where you will have your epic journey to start.
 Choose from 3 distinct classes - Warrior, Hunter, Mage.
-Each have unique attack and twist in gameplay.
+Each have unique attack and twist in gameplay. <br />
-Warrior is the most tanky and survival from all.
+Warrior is the most tanky and survival from all. <br />
-Hunter can shred throw enemies armor.
+Hunter can shred throw enemies armor. <br />
-Mage can create frost shield to protect him from incoming damage.
+Mage can create frost shield to protect him from incoming damage. <br />
-Slay beast and monsters, collect gold and discover new world in this exiting game :D
+Slay beast and monsters, collect gold and discover new world in this exiting game :D <br />

 ### Some technical information

-This game is written in pure C++ (without using any framework) and it runs throw terminal.
+This game is written in pure C++ (without using any framework) and it runs throw terminal. <br />
-I've used the OOP patern to create main backbone character script and all of other components, such as Player character, oponents, is using this skeleton.
+I've used the OOP patern to create main backbone character script and all of other components, such as Player character, oponents, is using this skeleton. <br />
 I've also created the GameController class as a pack of static methods to handle universal things between all coponents in the game.
 Such as: player inputs (check if player is typing correct choice), random number generator, and getting oponents data from static list of oponents - each oponent is just a struct data which I Get from list and them send the data to constructor of Feo class.

 ### Plans to do